-Hellos & Good-Byes

-Diapering & Toileting

-Eating & Mealtimes

-Sleeping & Nap Time
+Hellos & Good-Byes (see Interaction section on page 7) Diapering & Toileting Eating & Mealtimes Sleeping & Nap Time Getting Dressed

-Getting Dressed

 Experiences

 Children whose basic needs have been met consistently and who have secure attachments are eager to explore the world.
 Caring for Infants, Toddlers and Twos is deeply satisfying for families and teachers when they appreciate and find joy in the everyday discoveries that delight a young child.